nyreehinton/content-ops-starter/content/pages/blog/ams-sw.md

     <h2 class="text-3xl font-bold mb-2">Bloomberg Intelligence - AMS SW Primer</h2>

     <p><strong>1.
 Ams Well Positioned to Benefit from 3D Sensor Demand</strong><br/>
     (Bloomberg Intelligence) -- Ams is well positioned to take advantage of the growing demand of 3D technology implemented in Apple as well as benefiting from Android and self-driving cars.
-    Ams's strategic acquisitions have allowed them to outpace rivals in revenue growth, making them a favored semiconductor in optical sensors for quarters to come.</p>
+Ams's strategic acquisitions have allowed them out-pace rivals in revenue growth, making them a favored semiconductor in optical sensors for quarters to come.

+    Ams, formally known as austriamicrosystems, designs and manufactures sensor solutions.
+(08/10/18)</p>

     <p><strong>Financial Review & Earnings</strong><br/>
-    Ams’ better than expected 2Q results and strong 3Q sales outlook reinforce our positive view of the company's competitive positioning with Apple in 3D-Sensing ahead of the pending iPhone launch.
+    Ams' better than expected 2Q results and strong 3Q sales outlook reinforces our positive view of the company's competitive positioning with Apple in 3D-Sensing ahead of the pending iPhone launch.
 Revenues are up 18% from the same quarter of 2017.
-Due to the underutilization of production facilities, gross margin came in at 9%, the lowest ever reported.</p>
+Due to the underutilization of production facilities, gross margin came in at 9%, the lowest ever reported.

+    Ams's Q2 results represent a stable non-Apple core business, which could add a favorable boost to earnings if expanded into 2020.
+This will come from capitalizing off of Android customers and winning significant product designs in the automotive industry. </p>

     <p><strong>Financial Trends</strong><br/>
     Ams has placed a large bet on the growth and adoption of 3D technology.
 From 2016,